kbroman/simple_site/index.md

 The sites use [Jekyll](http://jekyllrb.com/), a [ruby](https://www.ruby-lang.org/en/) [gem](https://rubygems.org/), to
-convert Markdown files to html and css, and this part is done automatically when you push the materials to the github-pages branch of a GitHub repository.
+convert Markdown files to html and css, and this part is done automatically when you push the materials to the `gh-pages` branch of a GitHub repository.

 The [GitHub](http://pages.github.com) and